tjgreene27/participation/participation.md

 # Lecture 5

 ## How Did I Prepare Before Lecture?
 I skimmed previous readings that I needed to catch up on, and updated and added to my cheat sheet.
+I also skimmed through 363 to 494 and greatly expanded my cheat sheet.

 ## How Did I Contribute During Lecture?

 ## What Was or Is The Most Confusing Thing?